 Is this program right for you?

 With the surge in big data and computer capability, the ability to effectively analyze and utilize data is quickly becoming a critical skill in engineering decision making.
-In just one year (fall, spring, and summer), the Systems Engineering and Analytics master’s degree from the University of Wisconsin-Madison supplements your existing engineering knowledge with deep computational and analytic skills.
+In just one year (fall, spring, and summer), the Systems Engineering and Analytics master’s program from the University of Wisconsin–Madison supplements your existing engineering knowledge with deep computational and analytic skills.

 Be prepared to meet the strong market demand for engineers who have mastered analytical tools and can transform data into insights.
 At UW–Madison, you gain expertise in optimization models and methods, applied industrial analytics, simulation modeling, and analysis—and use these tools in a real-world engineering systems setting.

 Learn how to identify and solve problems that arise at every step of the systems design process, from data collection to testing and design.
-Our accelerated, flexible curriculum allows you to tailor your master’s program to suit your personal career objectives and to graduate in just 12 months.
+Our accelerated, flexible curriculum allows you to tailor your master’s program to suit your personal career objectives and to graduate in just 12 to 16 months.

 Work under the auspices of the foremost experts in the systems engineering and analytics field, in one of the world’s top-ranked departments for industrial engineering.
 You rapidly develop the analytical and computer skills that are increasingly sought after in industries from manufacturing and transportation to finance and health care.

 With a UW–Madison Industrial Engineering master’s degree and an emphasis in Systems Engineering and Analytics, you graduate ready to lead in any data-driven industrial sector.